-Traveling by air is hectic and more complicated than it used to be.
-If you travel on holiday weekends, add even more stress and uncertainty to the travel experience.
+Traveling by air is hectic and more complicated than it used to be, and if you travel on holiday weekends, you can add even more stress and uncertainty to the travel experience.

 If you have luggage, you may not be allowed to check any bags if you arrive less than 45 minutes before your scheduled flight time.
-If you are late, that might be quite a dilemma, especially if you have too large a bag to carry-on, or too many bags.
+If you are late, that might be quite a dilemma, especially if you have too large a bag to carry-on or too many bags.
 Even if the bag can be carried on, you'll have to discard any liquid items, like toiletries, before getting to the security gate.
-(I've noticed that some airports are requiring even more time than that, so check the airport that you'll be returning from with their rules.)
+(FYI: Some airports are requiring even more time than that, so check the airport that you'll be returning from with their rules.)

-- Call the Sky Harbor 24 hour parking hotline at 602-273-4545 for up-to-the minute information on available space.
-If the standard economy lots fill up, the overflow lots will be opened, however passengers are advised not to travel to the overflow lots unless directed there by signage or airport staff.
-In order to encourage people to use the terminal garages during the holidays, Sky Harbor sometimes offers coupons -- up to 40% off!
-Check here for the latest coupon offers.
+Call the Sky Harbor 24 hour parking hotline for up-to-the-minute information on available space.
+If the standard economy lots fill up, the overflow lots will be opened, however, passengers are advised not to travel to the overflow lots unless directed there by signage or airport staff.
+In order to encourage people to use the terminal garages during the holidays, Sky Harbor sometimes offers coupons, as much as up to 40% off.

-- Do not bring wrapped gifts in either your carry-on luggage or checked bags.
-Screeners may have to unwrap them.
+A final tip: Do not bring wrapped gifts in either your carry-on luggage or checked bags -- screeners may have to unwrap them.

-- If you parked at the airport in one of the Economy Lots, consider using Express Pay to make your return and trip home a little faster.
+If you parked at the airport in one of the Economy Lots, consider using Credit Card Express to make your return and trip home a little faster.
 When you park in either Sky Harbor's East Economy A or B garage, take your ticket with you.
 When you return you can pay for your parking at an easy-to-use kiosk in the elevator lobby.
-Then you will be able to exit the parking garage through a dedicated lane for Express Pay customers so that you do not have to wait at a toll both behind other vehicles waiting to pay.
+Then you'll be able to exit the parking garage through a dedicated lane for Credit Card Express customers so that you don't have to wait at a toll both behind other vehicles waiting to pay.